-Post-master's-level Certificates of Advanced Study in Education program options are offered in the following areas for those already with graduate degrees.
-All options are non-degree bearing and are open to those who have earned a master's degree.
+Post-master's-level Certificates of Advanced Study in Education program is offered in the following area for those already with graduate degrees.
+The following is a non-degree bearing and is open to those who have earned a master's degree.

-- Residency ESA School Counselor Certification; - Residency School Principal or School Administrator Certification
+- Residency ESA School Counselor Certification; (Due to the most recent WAC changes and critical faculty's retirement, ESA certification program is not offered at this time.) - Residency School Principal or School Administrator Certification